mustafabin/mongoose-modeling-practice/README.md

 - A variable `Schema` set equal to `mongoose.Schema`
 - Model defined using the `Schema` method
 - Properties that correlate with the data set
-- Appropriate data types for each property
+- Appropriate data types and validation for each property
 - Export schema using `module.exports`

 For example, for the data set: